The Leela Palace Udaipur

 Cars can not go right to the door of this property but your driver will know where to stop in order to transfer you to a buggy or the hotel's own rickshaw.

-Call us on (858) 523-9000 to start planning your vacation to The Leela Palace Udaipur or take a look at our itineraries to Rajasthan
+To start planning your vacation to The Leela Palace Udaipur

 Located on the breathtakingly beautiful shores of Lake Pichola, the Leela Palace Udaipur offers a dramatic setting for any stay in Udaipur.
 It is the only hotel in Udaipur that provides a lake view for all of its 80 rooms and suites.